oracle/graal/truffle/docs/Safepoints.md

 Truffle safepoints allow to interrupt the guest language execution to perform thread local actions submitted by a language or tool.
 A safepoint is a location during the guest language execution where the state is consistent and other operations can read its state.

-This replaces previous instrumentation or assumption based approaches to safepoints, which required the code to be invalidated for a thread local action to be performed.
+This replaces previous instrumentation or assumption-based approaches to safepoints, which required the code to be invalidated for a thread local action to be performed.
 The new implementation uses fast thread local access checks and the callee register saved stub calls to optimize for performance and keep the overhead minimal.
 This means that for every loop back-edge and method exit we perform an additional non-volatile read which can potentially lead to slight slow-downs.